z3l4w5/tintin-space/content/docs/part1/chapter4/2/_index.md

 ```
 {{< /details >}}

 The content for these sections is provided in the chapter resources (https://github.com/hugoinaction/hugoinaction/tree/chapter-04-resources/02).
 Figure  4.4 shows the corresponding Blog page.
 The sections present on the Acme Corporation website are shown on the right as filenames.
 The following listing provides the code for organizing the content in sections for the Acme Corporation website.
-(The list- ing’s Markdown icon is from octoicons; the folder icons are from flaticons.)
+(The listing’s Markdown icon is from octoicons; the folder icons are from flaticons.)

 ![Figure4.4](Figure4.4.svg)